The "Joe Rasmussen Approach to

 reducing output but a total cancellation, zero output.
 This is

 hardly desirable.
-Also cancels off axis, exasperating that as a problem as
+Also cancels the off axis, exasperating that as a problem as

 well, more about that later.